This tutorial shows how to export Products from your Project to a comma-separated values (CSV) file using the "Product exporter" command in ImpEx.

 From ProductData we'd like to export the

 categoryOrderHints and the

-slug, whereby we are interested in the English slug only for this example.
-For this we add the
+slug.
+We are only interested in the English slug in this example, so we add the

-slug.de column to the template.
-The product images we cannot export to a CSV file, but by adding the
+slug.en column to the template.
+Product images cannot be exported to a CSV file, but by adding the

-images column we'll get the URL's to the location where the product images are stored.
+images column a list of URLs to the location where the Product images are stored will be included.

 Our template finally has the following structure:

 productType, variantId, sku, name.en, name.de, description.en, description.de, color, country.en, country.de, flavor, prices, tax, categories, categoryOrderHints, slug.en, images

 The template should be saved as a CSV file.

 - Ensure the terms are written exactly as the fields they represent.
 The Product exporter is case sensitive.